-Members are advised that correspondence has been received from the current Antrim Forum catering franchisee, Café Cinnamon, indicating that they will not be continuing the franchise when the centre re-opens following the easing of current restrictions.
-Café Cinnamon has operated the franchise for the last five years.
-A new 12 month contract was due to commence on May 1st 2020 however, due to the impact of COVID-19 restrictions this contract could not start.
-Café Cinnamon is also the franchisee at the Valley Leisure Centre which they intend to continue to operate until end of the contract in May 2022, subject to restrictions.
+Members were advised that correspondence had been received from the current Antrim Forum catering franchisee, Café Cinnamon, indicating that they would not be continuing the franchise when the centre re-opens following the easing of current restrictions.
+Café Cinnamon had operated the franchise for the last five years.
+A new 12 month contract was due to commence on 1 May 2020 however, due to the impact of COVID-19 restrictions this contract could not start.
+Café Cinnamon was also the franchisee at the Valley Leisure Centre which they intend to continue to operate until end of the contract in May 2022, subject to restrictions.

-Officers intend to delay advertising for a new franchisee until at least mid-2021 to allow for full service to return to the leisure centres which will make the opportunity more attractive.
+Officers intended to delay advertising for a new franchisee until at least mid-2021 to allow for full service to return to the leisure centres which will make the opportunity more attractive.